Cisplatine War: On land

 On 19 February, immediately after arriving at Passo do Rosário, Alvear ordered his forces to cross the nearby Santa Maria River.
 Barbacena hoped to attack the republicans while they were still crossing the river.
 The dangerous Argentine position caused widespread discontent among the troops, and Alvear was nearly removed from command.
 A council of republican commanders was gathered and decided to march back and occupy the nearby hills, where they would prepare for battle.
-On the morning of 20 February Barbacena sighted the republican forces near Passo do Rosário.
-He was determined to attack them, despite being outnumbered.
-6,300 Brazilians were about to clash with 7,700 Argentines and Uruguayans.
+At dawn on 20 February Barbacena sighted the republican forces near Passo do Rosário.
+He was determined to attack them, despite being outnumbered, believing he was facing only the enemy rearguard.
+6,300 Brazilians were about to clash with 7,700 Argentines and Orientals.
+The confrontation, known as battle of Passo do Rosário, in Brazil, or Ituzaingó, in Argentina, began at 06:00, with both armies exchanging artillery fire, while repeated Argentine cavalry charges were repelled by the Brazilian infantry, who formed squares.
+Still, the Argentines managed to isolate the Brazilians from their baggage carts, cutting off ammunition supply and setting the grassfields on fire.
+Localized imperial counterattacks recovered other threatened positions, but the numerical superiority and tactical flexibility of the republican cavalry eventually forced Barbacena to order a retreat after six hours of battle and the desertion of 1,500 troops.
+Although some Brazilian accounts framed the battle as indecisive, Carneiro emphasized that the outcome constituted a tactical defeat for the Empire, as control of the battlefield remained with the republican forces, enabling them to claim victory, while the imperials withdrew toward Passo do Cacequi.